D'Qwell Jackson: Cleveland Browns

 Playing inside linebacker in his third season with the Browns, Jackson led the NFL in tackles with 154.

 Jackson changed his jersey number from No. 58 to No. 52 after it became available in 2008.
 He had previously worn No. 52 in college, but was unable to wear it during his first two seasons as it was worn by Matt Stewart.

 Jackson's 2009 season was cut short after he was injured in the sixth game of the season against Pittsburgh.
 Jackson had a team high 57 tackles when he hurt his shoulder.
-Browns' coach Eric Mangini said of Jackson at the time, "It’s disappointing any time you lose a player for the season, and this is especially true with someone like D’Qwell, who has proven to be an outstanding leader for us both on and off the field."
+Browns coach Eric Mangini said of Jackson at the time, "It’s disappointing any time you lose a player for the season, and this is especially true with someone like D’Qwell, who has proven to be an outstanding leader for us both on and off the field."

 On March 5, 2010, the Cleveland Browns extended a one-year restricted free agent tender to Jackson.
 On June 14, 2010, Jackson signed a one-year, $1.75 million restricted free agent tender to remain with the Browns through 2010.

 On March 3, 2011, the Cleveland Browns signed Jackson to a one-year, $4.50 million contract.

 Jackson finally returned from injury in 2011 after nearly missing two whole seasons in a row and thrived in the Browns new 4–3 defensive alignment.
 Where the 3–4 restricted Jackson due to his lack of elite size, the 4–3 gave him more space and room to make a play on the ball-carrier.
 He was ranked 96th by his fellow players on the NFL Top 100 Players of 2012.

-On February 26, 2012, the Cleveland Browns signed Jackson to a five-year, $42.50 million contract that includes $19 million guaranteed.
+On February 26, 2012, the Cleveland Browns signed Jackson to a five-year, $42.50 million contract that included $19 million guaranteed.

 On October 26, 2012, Jackson was fined $7,875 for a late hit against the Indianapolis Colts in Week 7.

 On February 26, 2014, the Cleveland Browns released Jackson and saved $5.23 million in salary cap space and avoided paying a $4.10 million roster bonus.
 As an unrestricted free agent he visited multiple teams, including the Indianapolis Colts, Miami Dolphins, Tennessee Titans, and Denver Broncos.